 When choosing an airbrush, you should consider several factors.
 Some of them are very important, others less so.
-Let’s have look at them now.
+Let’s have a look at them now.

 Airbrushes come in two basic types.
 An airbrush can either single or double action.
 The difference lies in the paint delivery mechanism.

-These work similarly to the traditional spray cans.
+These work similarly to traditional spray cans.
 You just push the button or trigger and both the paint and air are delivered at the same time.
 It’s possible to control the amount of paint delivered by switching to a different nozzle size or by turning the adjustment knob which is present on most single-action airbrushes.
-A single-action airbrush is easy to use and may be good enough for priming, clear coating, or for large scale paint jobs, but it’s not as flexible as a double-action airbrush when precision matters.
+A single-action airbrush is easy to use and may be good enough for priming, clear coating, or large-scale paint jobs, but it’s not as flexible as a double-action airbrush when precision matters.

 These airbrushes have a special trigger that you push down to start the airflow and pull back to start the paint flow.
 This solution is much more flexible allowing you to precisely control the amount of paint being delivered.
 A double-action airbrush is especially useful when extreme precision is needed such as when doing soft camouflage transitions or the classic Luftwaffe mottling on an aircraft model.
 It’s also worth noting that the double-action mechanism takes a bit more time to fully master.

 There’s also a special type of double-action airbrush that has automatic or double-dependent control.
 With this type, there’s no need to press the trigger down to release air.
 Instead, the airflow is started automatically when you pull the trigger back and you still retain control of the paint flow.